skillrepos/ollama-intro/labs.md

 **Lab 3 - Using Ollama from an application**

-**Purpose: In this lab, we'll work through the three developer-facing ways into Ollama - the raw HTTP API with curl, the official Python library, and a framework - and see that all three hit the same endpoint.**
+**Purpose: In this lab, we'll work through the three developer-facing ways into Ollama - the raw HTTP API with curl, the official Python library, and a framework.**

 1. Everything so far went through a local HTTP service on port 11434.
 Run some commands to see output from accessing that service.
 The first command returns `Ollama is running`; the second gives you `ollama list` as JSON your code could consume.
 (NOTE: Output may be at the beginning of a line.)